-We further collect data on firms in the 2017 Fortune 500 ranking.
-For each firm, we capture, whenever possible, the founding year, founder names, and founder countries of birth.
-This process is straightforward for many firms, particularly those founded in the recent past.
-It is more challenging when firms are the offspring of many merged entities.
+We further collect data on firms listed in the 2017 edition of the Fortune 500 ranking.
+For each firm, we capture, whenever possible, the year of incorporation, the name of the founders, and the founders' immigration status.
+This process is straightforward for many firms, particularly those that were founded in the recent past.
+For other firms, it is more challenging, since they can be the offspring of many merged entities.
 Our approach is to trace the "genealogical tree" for each firm to the earliest parent possible and then identify the founders of these parents as the founders of the firm.

-Among the Fortune 500, we were able to determine the country of birth for the founders for 449 firms.
+Among the Fortune 500, we were able to determine the immigrant status for the founders for 449 firms.
 The founding years range from 1743 to 2004.
-Further details regarding the data collection are provided in the appendix.
+Further details regarding the compilation of immigrant status for these firms (including 51 cases where this proved impossible) are provided in the Online Appendix.